Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 -   It's possible to define strings with the **backtick character**, which is this character: `
 -   Strings defined with the backtick character are called **template strings**.
 -   Here's an example of a string defined with the backtick character: let name = `Sam`

+Interpolation
+- In the previous chapter, we learned how to concatenate a string with a variable.
+There's another way to achieve the same result but in a nicer way, at least when you get used to it.
+And that is called **interpolation**.
+- **Interpolation** is when you insert variables (or expressions) inside a **string**.
+The end result will be a string containing the values of these variables (or expressions).